-- expected effects of acquisitions and investments; - expected supply and demand for oilfield chemicals and services; - expectations regarding oil and natural gas commodity prices; - our market positioning, business plans and opportunities for growth; - anticipated reductions in our relative exposure to the effects of seasonality in the Western Canadian Sedimentary Basin (WCSB) due to the growth of its United States (US) operations; - expectations that the Company's US operations will continue to be a larger revenue contributor in 2020 than the Canadian operations; - expectations regarding expansion of services and increased market share in the drilling fluids business and production and chemicals business; - expectations regarding the Company's competitive status and technologies in its drilling and completion fluid systems; - expectations regarding planned expansions for the export of liquefied natural gas and crude oil takeaway capacity; - expectations regarding the impact of the expansion and building of additional PureChem and AES facilities; - expectations regarding the impact of climate change regulations on the Company's customers; - the Company's dividend policy and expectations as to the payment of dividends in the future; - the intended designation of dividends as "eligible dividends" under the Tax Act; - results and impact of legal proceedings involving the Company; and - the Company's belief it has sufficient funds available to fund its projected capital expenditures.
+- expected effects of acquisitions and investments; - expected supply and demand for oilfield chemicals and services; - expectations regarding oil and natural gas commodity prices; - our market positioning, business plans and opportunities for growth; - anticipated reductions in our relative exposure to the effects of seasonality in the Western Canadian Sedimentary Basin (WCSB) due to the growth of its United States (US) operations; - expectations that the Company's US operations will continue to be a larger revenue contributor in 2021 than the Canadian operations; - expectations regarding expansion of services and increased market share in the drilling fluids business and production and chemicals business; - expectations regarding the Company's competitive status and technologies in its drilling and completion fluid systems; - expectations regarding planned expansions for the export of liquefied natural gas and crude oil takeaway capacity: - expectations regarding the impact of the expansion and building of additional facilities; - expectations regarding the impact of climate change regulations on the Company's customers; - the Company's dividend policy and expectations as to the payment of dividends in the future; - the intended designation of dividends as "eligible dividends" under the Tax Act; and - the Company's belief it has sufficient funds available to fund its projected capital expenditures.

 The Company's actual results could differ materially from those anticipated in such forward-looking information as a result of number of factors and risks.
-Such risks and uncertainties include, but are not limited to:
+Such risks and uncertainties can be found under the heading Risk Factors.